HELLENIC MEDITERRANEAN UNIVERSITY

 COURSE CODE 0810.7.017.0 SEMESTER 2nd

-COURSE TITLE Field Crops II
+COURSE TITLE Field Crop Production II (Industrial and Energy Crops)

 INDEPENDENT TEACHING ACTIVITIES